GermainZ/weechat-vimode/README.md

                     resulting in a loop).
 * `:nunmap {lhs}`   Remove the mapping of {lhs} for Normal mode.
 * `:command`        All other commands will be passed to WeeChat (e.g.
-                    ':script …' is equivalent to '/script …').
+                    ":script …" is equivalent to "/script …").

 \* Supports regex (check docs for the Python re module for more information). `&` in the replacement is also substituted by the pattern.
 If the